Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Results and Discussion

 In our analysis, the inferred values of the Hubble constant $H_0$ remain consistently lower than the SH0ES measurement ($H_0 = 73.04 \pm 1.04$ km/s/Mpc), though the extent of the discrepancy varies across datasets.
-For example, the \texttt{SPT+WMAP+eBOSS} combination yields $H_0 = 67.9^{+3.2}_{-5.5}$ km/s/Mpc with post-filtered priors (Table~\ref{tab:spt_cut}), and $H_0 = 64.3^{+3.5}_{-5.9}$ km/s/Mpc with full priors (Table~\ref{tab:sptfull}).
-In contrast, the \texttt{PL18+DESI+PP} combination provides a more precise full prior estimate of $H_0 = 67.77 \pm 0.69$ km/s/Mpc (Table~\ref{tab:pl18full}).
-Although certain configurations formally yield a significantly reduced tension with the SH0ES measurement (e.g., for the analyses without \texttt{PP}), these reductions are mainly due to increased uncertainties of the $H_0$ constraints due to the three extra parameters of the DMS20 model.
-Nevertheless, it is worth noting that \texttt{SPT+WMAP+DESI} reduce the discrepancy with SH0ES to roughly $1\sigma$, due to both a genuine shift of the mean $H_0$ value toward higher values and the increased uncertainties.
-Although, this improvement is not present for the full prior results and it disappear also for the post-filtered results when \texttt{PP} is included in the data set.
+For example, the \texttt{SPT+WMAP+eBOSS} combination yields $H_0=68.8^{+1.7}_{-2.7}$ km/s/Mpc with post-filtered priors (Table~\ref{tab:spt_cut}), and $H_0 = 65.4\pm 3.3$ km/s/Mpc with full priors (Table~\ref{tab:sptfull}) having the deviations of $2.13\sigma$ and $2.21\sigma$ respectively with the inferred SH0ES value.
+In contrast, the \texttt{PL18+DESI+PP} combination provides a more precise full-prior estimate of $H_0 = 67.77 \pm 0.69$ km/s/Mpc (Table~\ref{tab:pl18full}) with the deviation of $4.12\sigma$ with SH0ES value and $0.43\sigma$ with Planck value.
+Although certain configurations formally yield a significantly reduced tension with the SH0ES measurement (e.g., the analyses without \texttt{PP}), these tension reductions are mainly due to increased uncertainties of the $H_0$ constraints, a direct consequence of the three extra parameters of the DMS20 model.
+Nevertheless, it is worth noting that both the \texttt{SPT+WMAP+DESI} and \texttt{PL18+DESI} post-filtered results reduce the discrepancy with SH0ES to roughly $1\sigma$, due to both a genuine shift of the mean $H_0$ value toward higher values and the increased uncertainties.